 Last year I went portaging for the first time – after camping my whole life I can’t believe I never went portaging before!
 The experience was amazing…but the dehydrated food we bought was, well, it was borderline edible.
 I don’t care where I am, bad food is unacceptable!
-So this year I took matters into my own hands and got a dehydrator (well actually I added to my registry heh heh), and thus my Dehydration Project was born!
+So this year I took matters into my own hands and got a dehydrator (well actually I added to my registry heh heh), and thus my Dehydration Portage Project 2010 was born!
 I have 10 days until the trip, 4 main courses to dehydrate and test for 4 people.

 Our full menu is the following with the meals to be dehydrated in red: